Updates and Approaches to Toxicological Risk Issues for the PAHs and Risk Communication: Perception and Practice

-Dr. Christopher M. Teaf, Director, Center for Biomedical & Toxicological Research, Florida State University
+Dr. Christopher M. Teaf, Institute of Science & Public Affairs, Florida State University

 Co-Authors: Douglas J. Covert and Michele M. Garber, MPH, Hazardous Substance & Waste Management Research, Inc.

-Many historical manufactured gas plant (MGP) sites are located in heavily populated areas, as a result of the need for the gas products in municipalities of the past.
-Subsequent redevelopment at former MGP properties typically involves site-specific health risk assessment, and the results of those activities often require presentation to various groups, including regulatory agencies, nearby homeowner groups, and plaintiff or defense oriented groups in the event that litigation ensues.
-There rarely is a second chance to get it right with any of these groups.
-Accurate, understandable, and often personalized information can go a long way toward ameliorating otherwise contentious and even hostile interactions.
-The toxicological and health evaluation may represent the most straightforward of the elements, but it rarely is sufficient in and of itself, for a variety of reasons.
-Rather, careful listening and answering of sometimes highly personal questions, and the provision of supplementary technical information, can be the greatest service provided by the medical and scientific community, regardless of the audience.
-Examples of potential strategies, approaches and past cases will be used to illustrate ways to navigate highly charged circumstances of various types.
+The polycyclic aromatic hydrocarbons (PAHs) typically dominate health risk concerns and environmental considerations at historical manufactured gas plant (MGP) sites.
+That chemical group, and specific representatives particularly, are the subject of ongoing regulatory review at the federal level and within some state agencies.
+Location and subsequent redevelopment at former MGP properties influence site-specific health risk assessment, and the results of those activities may require presentation to various groups, including regulatory agencies, local homeowner groups, and litigation-related groups.
+One rarely gets a second chance to “get it right” when presenting to, or interacting with, any of these groups.
+Accurate, understandable, and often personalized information all are essential to managing what may be contentious or hostile interactions.
+While toxicological and health evaluation often are straightforward, they rarely are sufficient alone.
+Rather, careful listening and response to sometimes highly personal questions, along with agreeing to share supplemental information, can be of great value, regardless of the audience.
+Examples of potential strategies, approaches and past cases will be used to illustrate ways to navigate what can be highly charged situations.